ED2: Environment Dynamics Decomposition World Models for Continuous Control: Environment Dynamics Decomposition

-To take the above properties into account, we propose the environment dynamics decomposition (\alg) framework (as shown in Figure \ref{fig-alg}), which contains two key components: sub-dynamics discovery (SD2) and dynamics decomposition prediction (D2P).
-More specifically, by considering the traceability, we propose to discover the latent sub-dynamics by analyzing the action (SD2, the blue part in Figure \ref{fig-alg}); by considering the decomposability, we propose to construct the world model in a decomposing manner (D2P, the green part in Figure \ref{fig-alg}).
+To take the above properties into account, we propose the environment dynamics decomposition (\alg) framework (as shown in \cref{fig:ED2_overview}), which contains two key components: sub-dynamics discovery (SD2) and dynamics decomposition prediction (D2P).
+More specifically, by considering the traceability, we propose to discover the latent sub-dynamics by analyzing the action (SD2, \cref{fig:ED2_overview}~(left); by considering the decomposability, we propose building the world model in a decomposing manner (D2P, \cref{fig:ED2_overview}~(right)).
 Our framework can be used as a backbone in MBRL and the combination can lead to performance improvements over existing MBRL algorithms.